versionone/vue/readme.md

 ### Stories

-Please write appropriate stories for each component and include it in the [Storybook](https://github.com/kadirahq/react-storybook) by requiring it within the `.storybook/config.js` file.
+Please write appropriate stories for each component in the `componentName/Stories.js` file.

 ### Testing